mjrio/mjr-frontend-es6/slides.md

 ### Object.keys

-Retrieves all string keys of all enumerable own (non-inherited) properties.
+Retrieves all string keys of all properties.

 ```javascript
     const x = {